ghalebb/News_Generator/README.md

 ## Project Description

-News Collector is a Django-based web application designed to aggregate news from various sources, next to each article there is a sentiment score positive and negative
+News Collector is a Django-based web application designed to aggregate news from various sources using NewsAPI, next to each article there is a sentiment score positive and negative

 ## Prerequisites

 Ensure you have Python installed on your machine.
 You can download Python from [python.org](https://www.python.org/downloads/).
-This project was developed using Python 3.8.x.
+This project was developed using Python 3.11.x.

 ## Setup